friends-of-tutorials/securely-transfer-messages/README.md

 ##### 2.2.1.1 Explanation

 Before the readable message is sent, it is encrypted with the symmetric key.
-Only recipients with knowledge of this symmetric key can decrypt the message.
+Only recipients with the knowledge of this symmetric key can decrypt the message.
 It is important to ensure that the key exchange is carried out via a secure way to keep the rules of confidentiality, integrity and authenticity.
 The key exchange is the sore spot here.

 [![No cryptography](/images/symmetric_cryptography.png)](/images/symmetric_cryptography.png)